St. Peter's Church, Rostock: Description

 The church is a three-nave Basilica with a high cross-vaulted ceiling in the west tower.
 On the north and south façade 4 times over are ever-alternating round arched arcades, each with a large rectangular window.
-In the central aisle of the tower, three high, round, arched arcades are on each side except the eastern side, where the tower joins the Basilica; at each of the four points there are three round-arched windows.
+In the central aisle of the tower, three high, round, arched arcades sit on each side except the eastern side, where the tower joins the Basilica; at each of the four points there are three round-arched windows.
 The choir section is polygonal; at the north and south ends are small stair towers with pointed roofs.
 The design of the dividing inner-wall (zweizonige) exhibits the round-arched arcade design typical of Roman-Gothic style.

 Prior to World War II damage, the arched gallery was open.
 But it had been only roughly rebuilt when reconstruction began.
 The light coming in from the large rectangular windows, flows over the gallery.
 The cross-ribbed vaulted ceiling that covers the northern end of the nave is preserved.

 However, the southern nave was too badly damaged to reconstruct the original.
 Also, the central nave couldn’t be restored, so instead a flat-timbered ceiling was put in place.
 The baroque decoration in the interior of the church was destroyed by fire during the World War II bombing of Rostock on the night of 26 and 27 April 1942.

 The stained glass windows of the choir are decorated with scenes from the life of St. Peter.
 They were designed in the early 1960s by local artist Lothar Mannewitz (1930–2004).